fabianaapateanu/training-mobile-basic-project/README.md

    4. Create a new Java class
         Right click on the directory `src/test/java` and select `New` and then `Java class`.
-        The class file will be opened.
+        Add the name `MavenJunitTestClass`, then the class file will be opened.

         The Java classes which need to be imported:
       ```